czue/pegasus-docs/teams.md

 decorators (see below) to ensure the logged-in user can access the selected team.

-Additionally, you will have to scope any data model access to the relevant Team in any Database/ORM queries you make inside your viewsl.
+Additionally, you will have to scope any data model access to the relevant Team in any Database/ORM queries you make inside your views.

 ### Permission Decorators